onespacemedia/styleguide/README.md

 # Introduction

 As OSM moves forward and grows as a reputable design agency, it’s imperative to make sure as a team we are consistently producing work that makes us unique and stand out from the crowd.
-We have written this styleguide for your reference as a member of the dev team to outline what is expected and how to achieve the best possible standard so as we start to increase in project size and frequency.
+We have written this styleguide for your reference as a member of the development team to outline what is expected and how to achieve the highest possible standard as project size and frequency increase.

-As the projects we start to work on become larger in scale and long-running it is very important that we work in a unified way and with a ever growing team with different specialities and abilities it is necessary to keep the process streamline in order to:
+As the projects we start to work on become larger in scale and longer-running, it is very important that we work in a unified way and with a ever growing team with different specialities and abilities.
+It is necessary to keep the process streamlined in order to:

 - Keep everything maintainable.
 - Keep code transparent, sane, and readable.